 Homeless 2 Renter in the Temple Beth Am Community

 Homeless 2 Renter has collaborated with Youth Learning Program to run age-appropriate programming about homelessness in The Gan, encouraged b’nai mitzvah students to incorporate H2R in their service learning projects and hosted fundraisers including a last year’s comedy night with comedians Adam Ray and Joel McHale!

 COVID-19’s Effect on Homeless 2 Renter’s Assistance

-In December 2019, before the COVID-19 outbreak, Temple Beth Am’s Board of Directors authorized H2R and JFS to provide even more eviction prevention assistance, both to existing H2R families and new families who did not need move-in assistance, just eviction prevention.
-This enables JFS to respond to requests for eviction prevention assistance due to COVID-19.
+In December 2019, before the COVID-19 outbreak, Temple Beth Am’s Board of Directors authorized H2R and JFS to provide even more eviction prevention assistance, both to existing H2R families and to new families who did not need move-in assistance, just eviction prevention.
+This enabled JFS to respond to requests for eviction prevention assistance due to COVID-19.
 They then authorized an increase in maximum grants to families, from $1200 to $1500.
 In September 2021, H2R again increased the grant allowance to $2000, at the request of JFS.